We Spent Months Burning Incense (and Some Dinners) to Find the Best Air Purifiers for Smoke

 • Remote control: Some air purifiers come with a remote control, allowing you to operate the device without accessing the control panel.
 With smart air purifiers, an app functions as the remote control, allowing you to adjust the device from virtually anywhere.
 Others are compatible with Alexa and Google Assistant for voice control.

-• Programs/settings: All of our favorite air purifiers offer variable fan speed settings, allowing you to increase or decrease filtration power in response to changing conditions, like when there’s a fire in the fireplace.
+• Programs/settings: All of our favorite air purifiers offer variable fan speed settings, allowing you to increase or decrease filtration power in response to changing conditions, such as when there’s a fire in the fireplace.
 Some include sleep mode, which runs the purifier at a lower, quieter setting, with or without a built-in night-light.
 With some smart indoor air purifiers, these operating settings can be programmed to run at specific intervals.

 • Filter replacements: Air filters need to be changed periodically, so it helps to have indicator lights that remind you when it’s time for a change.
 Filter replacement tends to be easier when filter covers and access points are located near the top or front of the machine and are fastened with magnets or sliding latches instead of screws.